tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 ### Revisions

 In a previous version of the paper by Maxwell *et al.* [[4]] published on 15 January 2018 they proposed a 2-round variant of MuSig, where the initial commitment round is omitted claiming a security proof under the One More Discrete Logarithm (OMDL) assumptions ([[32]], [[33]]).
-Drijvers *et al* [[34]] then discovered a flaw in the security proof and showed that through a meta-reduction the initial multi-signature scheme cannot be proved secure using an algebraic black box reduction under the DL or OMDL assumption.
+Drijvers *et al.* [[34]] then discovered a flaw in the security proof and showed that through a meta-reduction the initial multi-signature scheme cannot be proved secure using an algebraic black box reduction under the DL or OMDL assumption.

 In more details, it was observed that in the 2-round variant of MuSig, an adversary (controlling public keys $ X_{2},...,X_{n} $) can impose the value of $ R=\Pi_{i=1}^{n}R_{i} $ used in signature protocols since he can choose $ R_{2},...,R_{n} $ after having received $ R_{1} $ from the honest signer (controlling public key $ X_{1}=g^{x_{1}} $ ).
 This prevents one to use the initial method of simulating the honest signer in the Random Oracle model without knowing $ x_{1} $ by randomly drawing $ s_{1} $ and $ c $, computing